-UMA Housing at Stevens Commons is staffed by two Community Advisors and a Resident Manager.
+UMA Housing at Stevens Commons is staffed by five Community Advisors and a Director of Residence Life.

-The Residence Manager (RM) is a professional staff member who resides in UMA Housing at Stevens Commons, and is responsible for the day-to-day management of the housing.
-The RM role is to be a presence within the housing unit and uphold University policy.
-The RM will work to create a sense of community in the UMA Housing at Stevens Commons and empower residents to take responsibility for their actions and decisions.
+The Director of Residence Life is a professional staff member who resides in UMA Housing at Stevens Commons, and is responsible for the day-to-day management of the housing.
+The Director role is to be a presence within the housing unit and uphold University policy.
+The Director will work to create a sense of community in the UMA Housing at Stevens Commons and empower residents to take responsibility for their actions and decisions.